samsquire/local-development/README.md

 # local-development

+This computer is too slow for Vagrant.
 Place your nodejs app in a folder called app in this folder.
-Deploy to Linux Virtual machine whenever you push it.
+Deploy to Linux Virtual machine whenever you commit.

  * handles deployment for you
  * git push to deploy to local Ubuntu virtual machine